amirahnasihah/backend-development/07-nodejs-and-sql/sequelize-basic/talentlabs.md

 1. in terminal to create a database, type `mysql -u root -p` will enter mysql terminal. enter mysql password.
 2. then, `create database <db_name>`, example; `create database sequelize`. `exit` mysql.
+3. add database
 ```javascript
 // ...
   database: "sequelize" // database to use
 // ...
 ```
+4. enter mysql terminal, `use sequelize` to use db. then, `desc users` shows db properties.

 ## Inserting and Reading Data